-3) School assemblies and collective worship will be used to raise awareness that bullying will not be tolerated.
+- 3) School assemblies and collective worship will be used to raise awareness that bullying will not be tolerated. - 4) Posters may be used to remind students that bullying is not acceptable, and to tell them what to do if they are bullied.
+Anti-bullying messages are the main focus on a series of external display boards placed in all areas outside where students congregate.
+Along with positive anti-bullying messages these give clear information about how to get help if being bullied. - 5) Guidance will be given to students to tell them what to do if they are being bullied, or if they see another pupil being bullied via displays, EduLink One and information in school. - 6) We will make it clear that bullying will not be tolerated in the literature that we give to students and parents when they join our school. - 7) We will ask students where and when bullying occurs in school and we will supervise and try to eliminate any unsafe areas which they report to us.

-- 4) Posters may be used to remind students that bullying is not acceptable, and to tell them what to do if they are bullied.
-Anti-bullying messages are the main focus on a series of display boards placed in all areas outside where students congregate.
-Along with positive anti-bullying messages these give clear information about how to get help if being bullied. - 5) Our Student Leadership Group offers a forum where bullying can be discussed on a regular basis and has an email reporting system. - 6) Guidance will be given to students to tell them what to do if they are being bullied, or if they see another pupil being bullied via displays, EduLink One and information in school. - 7) We will make it clear that bullying will not be tolerated in the literature that we give to students and parents when they join our school. - 8) We will provide written guidance for parents on the signs of bullying and what to do if they suspect their child is being bullied at school. - 9) We will ask students where and when bullying occurs in school and we will supervise and try to eliminate any unsafe areas which they report to us. - 10) We will provide training for all staff on spotting signs of bullying and how to respond, and our procedures and policies to combat bullying will form part of induction for all new staff and temporary staff. - 11) Use anti bullying day in November as a focus for an event. - 12) Train peer support volunteers especially in 6th form.
-They in turn will train Year group leaders so students in the main school are confident to approach Sixth Form students - 13) All staff and students awareness of changing technologies, signing and implementing the "Acceptable Use Policy".
+- 8) We will provide training for all staff on spotting signs of bullying and how to respond, and our procedures and policies to combat bullying will form part of induction for all new staff and temporary staff. - 9) Use anti bullying day in October/November as a focus for an event. - 10) All staff and students' awareness of changing technologies, signing and implementing the "Acceptable Use Policy".